dsebastien/knowii-laravel/README.md

 WARNING: After making changes to the Dockerfile, make sure to rebuild the container images using `./vendor/bin/sail build --no-cache`

+## Useful commands
+- `composer sail:cache:clean`: Clean the caches
+- `composer sail:clean`: Stop the application and rebuild the container images
+- `composer serve`: Start the application
+- `composer start`: Start the application

 ## Configuration

 ### Fortify